Wills32/Agenda/README.md

 ### Getting Started

 In order to use this application you will need to install the appache WebServer and MySQL.
-To do This project XAMPP is Installed in my computer
+To do This project XAMPP was Installed in my computer

 [XAMPP](https://www.apachefriends.org/download.html) - Link to Donwload